ArcBlock/abtnode-docs/src/introduction/abtnode-setup/index.md

 ### Access Blocklet Server

 The above command will start the Blocklet Server container and bind it to port 80 /  443 on the Host machine.
 You should access it using the IP address of the Host machine (`http://192.168.1.5/`). *Please do not access the Blocklet Server using localhost / 127.0.0.1 address.
-You will not be able to connect it using ABT wallet.*
+You will not be able to connect it using DID Wallet.*

 ![Blocklet Server](./images/server_welcome.png)